Table of Contents

 Location of the Kidney

 The kidneys are located in the retroperitoneum beneath the diaphragm on each side of the spinal column.
-They are embedded in a groove, the renal fossa, which consists of the M. psoas major and the M. quadratus lumborum.
-The left kidney lies between the level of the 11th rib and the third lumbar vertebra.
+They are embedded in a groove, the renal fossa, which consists of the Musculus psoas major and the Musculus quadratus lumborum.
+The left kidney lies between the level of the 11th rib and the 3rd lumbar vertebra.

 Shape of the Kidney

-The cranial and caudal edges are called poles, upper and lower (extremitas superior and extremitas inferior).
-The front surface of the kidney is called facies anterior, the back surface facies posterior.
+The cranial and caudal edges are called the upper and lower poles (extremitas superior and extremitas inferior respectively).
+The front surface of the kidney is called facies anterior, the back surface, facies posterior.
 The kidney’s lateral edge (margo lateralis) has a convex shape.
 The margo medialis is concave.
 The renal hilum (hilum renale) with the kidney vessels is located on this medial edge.
 The renal vein lies ventrally to the renal artery, which is, in turn, anterior to the ureter (mnemonic: ‘VAU‘).
-The renal hilum is access to the renal sinus and the renal pelvis.
+The renal hilum leads to the renal sinus and the renal pelvis.

 Positional Relations to other Organs

-- The subcostalis, N. iliohypogastricus, and N. ilioinguinalis run dorsally.
+- The subcostalis, Nervus iliohypogastricus, and Nervus ilioinguinalis run dorsally

-The right hepatic lobe, pars descendens duodeni and the right colonic flexure run ventrally to the right kidney.
-In front of the left kidney are situated in the stomach, spleen, cauda pancreatis, the root of the transverse mesocolon and the left colonic flexure.
+The right hepatic lobe, pars descendens duodeni, and the right colonic flexure run ventrally to the right kidney.
+The root of the transverse mesocolon and the splenic flexure are situated anterior to the left kidney, stomach, spleen, and pancreas.

 The Kidney’s Relation to the Peritoneum

-The kidneys, adrenal glands, and ureters are retroperitoneal organs.
-This means that they have developed behind the peritoneum and remained there.
+The kidneys, the adrenal glands, and the ureters are retroperitoneal organs.
+This means that they are located behind the peritoneum.